LamAnnieV/group_deployment_8/README.md

 **Jenkins Build for E-Commerce Application Frontend (JenkinsfileFE)**

-The stages for the frontend is the same as the backend, the differences are the dockerfile for the frontend creates the image for the frontend, and the terraform files
+The stages for the frontend are the same as the backend, the differences are the dockerfile for the frontend creates the image for the frontend, and the terraform files

 ![image](Images/Jenkins_FE_Build.png)